If you’re wondering what to serve with fish, you’ve come to the right place!

-Broccolini, aka baby broccoli or broccoli rabe, with an asparagus-like stalk and a mild traditional-broccoli floret flavor, is best cooked nicely al dente.
+Broccolini, aka baby broccoli or broccoli rabe, with an asparagus-like stalk and a mild traditional-broccoli floret flavor, is best cooked al dente nicely.

 I love this stuff with seafood and super-rich, sauce-smothered entrees.

-Not that I’m trying to influence you in any way, but I discovered this cruciferous veg at Pappadeaux’s, and they know what to serve with fish.
+I’m not trying to influence you in any way, but I discovered this cruciferous veg at Pappadeaux’s, and they know what to serve with fish.

-While this isn’t fresh fruit, it’s cooked, this Cranberry Compote is the first thing that comes to mind when I’m thinking about what to serve with fish.
+While this isn’t fresh fruit, it’s cooked; this Cranberry Compote is the first thing that comes to mind when I think about what to serve with fish.

-This slaw is throwing it down with Granny Smith apples, apple cider vinegar, a touch of mayo and sour cream, and a prepared bag of coleslaw mix so your recipe comes together in a snap.
+This slaw is thrown it down with Granny Smith apples, apple cider vinegar, a touch of mayo and sour cream, and a prepared bag of coleslaw mix, so your recipe comes together in a snap.

-That touch of table sugar heightens that apple flavor and this one disappears by the forkful.
+That touch of table sugar heightens that apple flavor and this one disappears with the forkful.

-Some days I think simple baked potatoes are so…simple… and then once I have one in front of me, I tuck in like I’ve been long lost in the desert.
+Some days, I think simple baked potatoes are so…simple…and then once I have one in front of me, I tuck it in like I’ve been long lost in the desert.

 We are hooked on the simplicity of a baked potato and how fast and easy it is to bake in the air fryer—and we still get that beautiful, aromatic, oven-roasted texture.